SecureCapital/searchable/README.md

 $ rails test
 ```

-To test in context of the a host application ensure your password to your root MySQL database is set in (or not if blank):
+To test in context of the a host application ensure your password to your root MySQL database is set (or not if blank):

 ```yml
 # `/_env_variables.yml`